triggermesh/docs/docs/targets/sendgrid.md

 In the Target creation form, provide a name for the event Target, and add the following information:

-* **Default sender name**: Define a default 'name' to be assigned in the `From:` section of the email to be created if the received event does not already contain that information.
+* **Default sender name**: Define a default 'name' to be assigned in the `From:` section of the email to be created, if the received event does not contain a **FromName** property.
-* **Default sender email**: Define a default 'email address' to be assigned in the `From:` section of the email to be created, if the received event does not already contain that information.
+* **Default sender email**: Define a default email address to be assigned in the `From:` section of the email to be created, if the received event does not contain a **FromEmail** property.
-* **Default recipient name**: Define a default 'name' to be assigned in the `To:` section of the email to be created, if the received event does not already contain that information.
+* **Default recipient name**: Define a default name to be assigned in the `To:` section of the email to be created, if the received event does not contain a **FromEmail** property.
-* **Default recipient email**: Define a default 'email address' to be assigned in the `To:` section of the email to be created, if the received event does not already contain that information.
+* **Default recipient email**: Define a default 'email address' to be assigned in the `To:` section of the email to be created, if the received event does not contain a **ToEmail** property.
 * **API Secret**: Reference to a [TriggerMesh secret][tm-secret] containing an [API token][api] for authenticating requests

 ![SendgridTarget form](../images/sendgrid-target/create-bridge-2.png)

-After clicking the `Save` button, the console will self-navigate to the Bridge editor.
+After selecting the `Save` button, the console will self-navigate to the Bridge editor.
 Proceed by adding the remaining components to the Bridge.

 After submitting the bridge, and allowing some configuration time, a green check mark on the main _Bridges_ page indicates that the bridge with a SendGrid event Target was successfully created.